 - Reground - Ninna brings us bin-loads of coffee grounds collected from cafes and restaurants.

-- Moreland Council provide financial and other support to the community composting hub.
+- Moreland Council provide financial and other support (like signage) to the community composting hub.

 - The kids and staff (and some parents) of Moreland Childcare Centre, Everett Street, right next to the garden are keen composters.

 Useful composting links

 Almost everything you could ever want to know about compost from the Food Know How website

 - Moreland Council's page on Composting and Worm farms